Welcome to Our Blog

 If you’ve ever experienced a tasting here at our Oakville winery, then you know we love putting together Napa Valley wine and cheese pairings.

-At this time of year, when foggy, fall-like mornings transition into hot, sun-drenched afternoons, we can’t seem to get enough of this end-of-summer cheese board from Executive Chef Trevor Eliason.
+Although experimenting with new wine and cheese combinations is half the fun, lately we can’t resist creating this gorgeous cheese board from our Far Niente Winery Kitchen.
+Over and over and over again.
 It’s super easy to assemble, and it features a series of local California cheeses all intended to complement – or offer a beautiful contrast to – our Far Niente Estate Bottled Chardonnay.

 From a creamy-yet-tangy toma to the sweet butter and caramel flavors of Bellwether Farms’ Carmody, this cheese trio offers something for every palate.
 Additional, non-cheese accoutrements include salty, paper thin prosciutto and plump golden raisins on a crusty baguette, and a house-made green and black olive tapenade that doubles as a sandwich spread (we’ve shared the recipe, below).